Route cloud app logs into a pipeline

 Troubleshooting

-- 401 Unauthorized: Check your API Token permissions.
+401 Unauthorized | Check your API Token permissions. |

-- 400 Bad Request: Validate your JSON syntax.
+400 Bad Request | Verify your JSON syntax. |

-- 404 Not Found: Verify the
+404 Not Found | Verify the X-Stream-Id is correct. |

-- Data not showing: Check if you have a filter active that excludes your new log.
+Data not showing | Check if you have an active filter that excludes your new log. |

 Next steps